lgeurts/lgeurts.github.io/_posts/2021-10-21-ubuntu-setup-notes-for-x1-carbon-gen8.md

 v1.0
 > * 10/11/21 Initial setup.

-This guide was written to help you install and configure Ubuntu 20.04.3 LTS.
+This guide was written to help me when re-installing Ubuntu 20.04.3 LTS (or higher).

 ![](/assets/under-construction.png)